 For a proposal to be successful, ESA recommends, that the proposer has read the complete information provided for this AO prior to the submission of the proposal.
-In this Section we also highlight some of the important changes and modifications applicable for this AO.

 1.2 The AO schedule

 As part of the cost savings implemented in 2013, ESA reverted to a single, annual AO for observing time proposals.
 This means that there will be no second call anymore for proposals requesting data rights (i.e., data rights proposals).
 ESA encourages previous data rights proposers to submit regular observing time proposals for their targets (or science) of interest; amalgamation has been made more flexible (see Section 4.3).